getify/You-Dont-Know-JS/types & grammar/ch4.md

 ##### Truncating Bits

-There's one more place `~` may show up in code you run accross: some developers use the double tilde `~~` to truncate the decimal part of a `number` (i.e., "coerce" it to a whole number "integer").
+There's one more place `~` may show up in code you run across: some developers use the double tilde `~~` to truncate the decimal part of a `number` (i.e., "coerce" it to a whole number "integer").
 It's commonly (though mistakingly) said this is the same result as calling `Math.floor(..)`.

 How `~~` works is that the first `~` applies the `ToInt32` "coercion" and does the bitwise flip, and then the second `~` does another bitwise flip, flipping all the bits back to the original state.
 The end result is just the `ToInt32` "coercion" (aka truncation).